parth-sarawgi09/e-commerce-application-follow-along/README.md

  # Milestone 29: Paypal integration

  IN this milestone, we focused on adding a cash on delivery and online payment opiton to the project.

+ # Milestone 30: PayPal Integration

+## Overview

+In this milestone, we learned how to integrate an *online payment gateway* into our React application using the *PayPal API*.
+This milestone is a continuation of Milestone 29, where we set up a PayPal account and obtained the user ID in the sandbox environment.